msvincognito/um-linux/README.md

 be physically present and connected to the university Eduroam to make use of the file services.

-You may use `smbclient` to get a list of network drives:
+You can use `smbclient` to get a list of network drives:
 ```
 smbclient -L mfs.maastrichtuniversity.nl -U <student id>
 ```